monadicarts/template-ts-npm/README.md

 ## Features

 - **TypeScript**: Type-safe development with easy compilation to various JavaScript module formats.
-- **ESM, CommonJS, UMD, and AMD Support**: Out-of-the-box multi-module format support for broad compatibility.
+- **ESM Support**: Out-of-the-box ESM format support for broad compatibility.
 - **Testing with Jest**: Write robust unit tests with Jest.
 - **Linting and Formatting**: Ensure code consistency with ESLint and Prettier.
 - **Automatic Documentation**: Generate documentation from TSDoc comments with TypeDoc.